haraldegger/docker-wordpress/README.md

 This is very useful in providing service to your users, but it also opens a big attack vector for every bad criminal out there which wants to take you down!\
 Therefore security is of highest importance for this project, and we try to keeping you save by the following standards:
 - The docker image is based on [Debian], a very robust and reliable operating system.
 It is very conservative in updating packages to guarantee security and stability over (newer) functionality
 - We expose as little as possible to the internet, in this project basically only the https port (443) and not the unsecure http port (80) and optionally the sftp port (22) for file transfer (ssh login is blocked).
 The later has only to be opened whenever you want to update your website.
-Additionally we expose also the database port (3306) to allow you to interact with your database, please enable this only when you have the specific need to access the database, otherwise never expose it.
 - We provide you with an easy update strategy, you basically recreate the docker container with the newest image and all your configuration and data is preserved.
 Since everything is already prepared beforehand the update process is basically instant.
 - If you find any issue with our security concept which we might have missed or nor understood in some way, please let us know imediately so that we can fix it asap